Sometimes I feel so passionate about Moxa (Moxibustion) that I feel I could pop.

-Lets put it into context.
+Let’s put it into context.

-To start, what is it?
-Moxibustion is the burning/smouldering of the herb known as Mugwort (botanically known as artemisa agyii, princeps or montanta) that has been dried, processed & aged so that it is a punk (soft downy fluff made from the hairs & oil of the leaves) or rolled into cigar like sticks. (uses more fibrous parts of the plant)
+Moxibustion is the burning/smouldering of the herb known as Mugwort (botanically known as artemisa agyii, princeps or montanta) that has been dried, processed and aged so that it is a punk (soft downy fluff made from the hairs and oil of the leaves) or rolled into cigar-like sticks (this uses more fibrous parts of the plant).

 Moxa is burnt on or near acu-points in the body.

 In one of the biggest archeological discoveries of the 20th century, in China, inside the Ma Wang Dui tombs, there were found two silk scrolls devoted entirely to Moxibustion and channel theory.
-It pre-dates Acupuncture and it has been cited that Moxibustion use is what brought about an understanding of the channels (meridians)
+It pre-dates acupuncture.
+It has been cited that Moxibustion use is what brought about an understanding of the channels (meridians).

-Historically, both in Asia and Europe, at the same time of year- spring, people would hang it from their windows and door frames, or put it on their roof, to ‘ward of evil spirits’ as part of particular festival rituals.
+Historically, both in Asia and Europe, at the same time of year (spring), people would hang Mugwort from their windows and door frames, or put it on their roof, to ‘ward off evil spirits’ as part of particular festival rituals.

-Thought to lack sophistication, Moxibustion was disregarded in this arena, except; when all else failed and as a preventative to prolong life.
+Thought to lack sophistication, Moxibustion was disregarded in this arena, except when all else failed and as a preventative to prolong life.

-It was really after the Buddhists took medicine to Japan that moxa began to flourish and develop.
-In Japan, moxibustion is regarded as a serious branch of medicine; just as one can specialise to become a herbalist or an acupuncturist, one can be a moxibustionist there.
+It was really after the Buddhists took medicine to Japan that Moxa began to flourish and develop.
+In Japan, Moxibustion is regarded as a serious branch of medicine; just as one can specialise to become a herbalist or an acupuncturist, one can be a Moxibustionist there.

 How does Moxa work?

-The heat- moxa’s heat has a particular signature.
+Moxa’s heat has a particular signature.
 It emits an infra-red ray that is akin to the skin.
 This far-infra ray is known to be conducive to the health of the cells.
 The heat triggers a response in heat receptor proteins which in turn generates a systemic repair response.

-Luckily for us, this point is easily located and enables us to perform moxa on ourselves.
-You can perform moxa on many many points of the body.
+Luckily for us, this point is easily located and enables us to perform Moxa on ourselves.

-Why do Moxa?
+Why Do Moxa?

-I suggest you get to know Moxa, to use as a self-care technique.
+I suggest you get to know Moxa to use as a self-care technique.

 - pain – joints/ stomach / menstrual

 Basically, you light it, tap away any ash and point at the point you need.
 This video demonstrates how to use stick Moxa or cone Moxa on the ST-36 point.

-It complements a breathing and relaxation practice wonderfully.
+Moxibustion complements a breathing and relaxation practice wonderfully.